top of page

 State Senator 2021-present

-In 2020, with a vote of 17-1, Senator Giessel joined his colleagues in voting for an operating and capital budget (HB205) which set the funding for UA at $289.5 million.
+In 2020, with a vote of 17-1, Senator Giessel joined her colleagues in voting for an operating and capital budget (HB205) which set the funding for UA at $289.5 million.
 This level of funding is $12.5 million below the FY20 level or half of the $25m cut proposed by the governor’s compact agreement.
 While the $12.5 million was approved by the Conference Committee, it was vetoed by the governor.
 Senator Giessel sponsored a resolution supporting federal legislation to create the Arctic Department of Defense Regional Center for Security Studies.
 Senator Giessel’s office hosted a student intern from UAA.
 The senator also voted for HB235 which reauthorized the funding for TVEP.

 As the Senate President, Senator Giessel is to be given credit for her work in negotiating with the Senate Minority Leader, Tom Begich, with the Speaker of the House and the governor’s office to find a compromise in passing the state’s operating budget.